graphql/express-graphql/README.md

 In restify the `.use` method is reserved to common handlers so you have to manually register methods (GET, POST, etc) multiple times even for the same endpoint.

-If you just need GraphQL to listen to POST request just mount `express-graphql` like so:
+If you just need GraphQL with POST requests, just mount `express-graphql` like so:

 ```js
 const restify = require('restify');